codypiersall/vismap/README.md

 Use the left and right arrow keys to change the tile provider.

-Vismap will provides you with a map on which to plot your own data.
-An example
+Vismap provides you with a map on which to plot your own data.
+An example map:
-map:

 ![Stamen Toner Inverted](stamen_toner_inverted.png)